jsore/notes/v2/python-crash-course/projects.md

   - Three main steps anytime we want to modify the data Learning Log or other Django apps manage:
     1. modify `models.py`
     2. call `makemigrations` on `learning_logs` ( or whatever you called `startapp` on )
-    3. tell Django to `migrate` the project
+    3. tell Django to `migrate` the project to commit the created migrations

 <br><br>